Jetsunma Ahkon Lhamo

 Jetsunma Ahkon Lhamo (born October 12, 1949; born Alyce Louise Zeoli) is a tulku within the Palyul lineage of the Nyingma tradition of Tibetan Buddhism.
-She gained international attention when she, a western woman, was enthroned as a reincarnated lama.
+She gained international attention when she, a Western woman, was enthroned as a reincarnated lama.
 Since the mid-1980's she has served as spiritual director for Kunzang Odsal Palyul Changchub Choling, a Buddhist center in Poolesville, Maryland, which includes a large community of western monks and nuns.
 She also founded a center in Sedona, Arizona, U.S.A., and has small communities of students in California and Australia.
-Ahkon Lhamo has been described by her teachers, Tibetan lamas Penor Rinpoche, Gyaltrul Rinpoche, as well as others such as Jigme Phuntsok, as a dakini or female wisdom being.
+Ahkon Lhamo has been described by her teachers, Tibetan lamas Penor Rinpoche, Gyatrul Rinpoche, as well as others such as Jigme Phuntsok, as a dakini or female wisdom being.

 Biography

 Early years

 Zeoli was born in Canarsie, Brooklyn on October 12, 1949, to an Austrian/Dutch Jewish mother and Italian father.
 She and her half-brothers and sisters were raised by her stepfather and mother, and alternately attended the Dutch Reform Church and the Catholic church.
 The family moved to Hialeah, Florida when she was 14.
 Her stepfather was an alcoholic and physically abusive towards the children, and Zeoli tried to run away at age 17.
 After high school, she married Jim Perry and gave birth to her first son, Ben.
 The marriage ended in divorce and she moved to a farm outside Asheville, North Carolina with Pat Mulloy.
 They married and she had another son, Christopher.
 Zeoli adopted her daughter, Atira, later in 1988.